sandia-proj/SETGen/help/MANUAL.md

    - **ITGRecv**: It is the receiver component of D-ITG, which acts like a server and receives network traffic.
 The help file is located [here](ITGRecvHelp).
    - **ITGSend**: It is the sender component of D-ITG, which acts like a client and sends network traffic.
 The help file is located [here](ITGSendHelp).

+   We had a couple of options for choosing a traffic generator
 ## Notes

 1. To avoid network traffic conflicts in Cross-VM Traffic Generation, SETGen allows only a unique pair of Host/Dest VM to generate traffic.
 So, if host **A** is generating traffic to host **B**, both **B and A can’t receive/send traffic from/to a different VM as long as A is generating traffic to B.**